-The inequality CPA + LTV > 0 from your chosen business model is crucial to understand the viability of your business.
+The LTV – CPA > 0 from your chosen business model is crucial to understand the viability of your business.

 GMV — Global Merchandise Value of what’s been sold by all sellers in the platform minus returns.

-Take Rate — commissions charged by your service in percentage of GMV.
+Take Rate — commissions charged by your service by a percentage of GMV.

 6. Make a 10X Better Product

-To do that you need a savvy mix of experience and wisdom in the particular niche you are exploring, web product and UX UI expertise, a cutting edge technology team and the right sales / onboarding / pricing strategy to delight vendors and buyers alike and hold their attention the way Amazon, Etsy, or Airbnb were able to do.
+To do that you need a savvy mix of experience and wisdom in the particular niche you are exploring – as well as web product and UX UI expertise.
+You will need a cutting edge technology team and the right sales/onboarding/pricing strategy to delight vendors and buyers alike.
+The above will go a long way to help you hold their attention the way Amazon, Etsy, or Airbnb were able to do.

 An example of a 10x better product would be the all-inclusive car renting app Fair.
 Several vendors — a unified experience — great value for the end customer.